illdefined/integrity-scrub/README.md

 If you wish to scrub a volume, consider creating a backup of the underlying physical device first.

-Then run the tool with the volume device path (`/dev/mapper/…` or `/dev/dm-…`) as its single command‐line argument.
+Then run the tool with the volume device path (`/dev/mapper/…` or `/dev/dm-…`) as a command line argument.
+The `-v` (`--verbose`) option can be used to print logical sector numbers as they are written.

 Unless you really know what you are doing, you should not run it on a mounted volume.
 Data written by the filesystem might get overwritten by interleaved writes of the tool.